jfinkels/flask-restless/docs/index.rst

 ==============

-**Flask-Restless** provides simple generation of ReSTful APIs for database models defined using SQLAlchemy.
+**Flask-Restless** provides simple generation of ReSTful APIs for database models defined using Flask-SQLAlchemy.
 The generated APIs send and receive messages in JSON format.

 User's guide
 ------------

-Documentation on how to use the Flask-Restless extension to create ReSTful JSON APIs for your SQLAlchemy models.

 .. toctree::
    :maxdepth: 2